West TV Family Handbook

 Volunteers should report suspected incidents of child abuse.
 This can include physical abuse, sexual abuse, or neglect.
 See the school principal immediately to make a report.

 Beaverton School District families with limited resources are invited to visit the Clothes Closet, a non- profit organization that provides clothing to children in need in grades K-12.
-Families must obtain pass from the school counselor in order to visit.
+Families must obtain pass from the school counselor or the school office in order to visit.

 Parent volunteers run the Clothes Closet during the school year.
 Donations of clothing are always welcome.
-Donations may be dropped off at any school and a receipt for tax purposes will be mailed to donor if a stamped, self-addressed envelope, is included with the donation.
+Donations may be dropped off at the Beaverton Clothes Closet.

 The West TV Continent Club is a volunteer run, individualized, sequential, yearlong program that enriches the social studies curriculum.
 Students learn the location of the world's countries, continents, and oceans.
 It is a home-based program, providing parents a chance to work with their child.